Rewind789/wanderer-archive/index.md

   <h2 class="subtitles">Notes</h2>
   <h3 class="intro"><b><a href="https://rewind789.github.io/wanderer-archive/notes/year-9.html">Year 9</a></b></h3>
   <hr class="divider_one">
-  <p>Leavins so quickly?
+  <p>Leaving so quickly?
 Well then, goodbye my visitors.
 Come back often, to refill your knowledge, to restock your energy, to rest your mind.
 Enjoy!</p>
   <p>Also remember to check out my <a href="https://wanderer-inventory.notion.site/Wanderer-s-Archive-551bf6d3382148678191175b1123296f">iventory</a>, where my scrolls are carefully organised and written.</p>
 </body>